Irrational CFTs from coupled anyon chains with non-invertible symmetries?

-Having understood how our fixed point fits in the phase diagram, we can also list out a few excited states and therefore determine low-lying operator dimensions.
-We have already measured the central charge $c$ in Figure~\ref{fig:EElc3l}.
-The result in Figure~\ref{fig:Eglc3l} then allows us to measure $E_{\infty}$ and the effective ``speed of light'' $v$ that appears in equation \eqref{energyscaling}.
+We can also study the spectrum of this CFT.
+We have already measured the central charge $c$ in Fig.~\ref{fig:EECFT1}.
+The result in Fig.~\ref{fig:dynamitcalexponentsCFT1} then allows us to measure $E_{\infty}$ and the effective ``speed of light'' $v$ that appears in equation \eqref{energyscaling}.
 Together they give us the relation between the energy spectrum and the scaling dimension of operators.
-They are summarized in Figure \ref{2chainSPEC}.
+They are summarized in Fig.~\ref{fig:spectrumCFT1}.

-Remarkably, we find several scalar states that are doubly degenerate.
-This cannot be explained from the $\mathbb{Z}_2^{(p)}\times \mathbb{Z}_2$ symmetry alone, since this is an abelian group and therefore has only one-dimensional representations.
-These degeneracies are obvious in the decoupled UV theory.
-Given any two operators $\mathcal{O}$ and $\mathcal{O}'$ in a given copy of tricritical Ising, we can always use them to build two degenerate states in the tensor product theory:
+Remarkably, we sometimes find degeneracy between states which are even and odd under the $\mathbb{Z}_2^{(p)}$ symmetry.
+The degeneracy is obvious in the decoupled IR theory.
+Given any two operators $\mathcal{O}$ and $\mathcal{O}'$ in a given copy of the Potts model, we can always use them to build two degenerate states in the tensor product theory:

 which can further be combined into eigenstates of the permutation $\mathbb{Z}_2^{(p)}$ symmetry by taking the sum and difference.
 This also makes it clear that some states will not be degenerate, which is the case when we take $\mathcal{O}'=\mathcal{O}$.
 In fact, we claim that the twofold degeneracies are enforced by the non-abelian nature of the non-invertible symmetry